drvinceknight/cfm/_topics/about-the-course.md

 files that create that website at [github.com/drvinceknight/cfm/](https://github.com/drvinceknight/cfm/).

-## Virtual board

-I will use a virtual board throughout class:

-- This will allow you to see the board more clearly on the class recordings.
-- I will share a copy of the board with you after each class.

 ## Technology in class

 Please use whatever resources you need to be successful in this class.
 Let me